hypothe/rt2_assignment1/README.md

 namely at line 314 of file **include/factory.hpp**; 60 seconds should be enough.

 Notice however that this workaround seems to not be enough when calling the nodes from the provided `bridge_launch.sh`, since the error can still arise sporadically there.
-Nevertheless, while error messages pop up in the terminal the system itself does not esperience any problem, since the services do terminate correctly and the exceptions are caught in the scripts.
+Nevertheless, while error messages pop up in the terminal, the system itself does not experience any problem, since the services do terminate correctly and the exceptions are caught in the scripts.